8 Different Crochet Stitches Volume I eBook

 1. Flower motifs are worked in joined rounds with right side facing at all times.
 Motifs are joined using a “join-as-you-go” technique into a long strip.

-2. The body of the shawl is worked beginning across one long edge of the flower motif strip.
+2. The body of the beautiful bridal shawl is worked beginning across one long edge of the flower motif strip.

 FIRST MOTIF